gwen001/testxss/README.md

 	--prefix	prefix all payloads with a string, default is random string --suffix	suffix all payloads with a string, default is random string --encode	urlencode the payload, default=disabled
+	--replace	replace the value of the parameter by the payload instead of concatenate at the end (only for GP)

 	--no-test	do not performed any test, list only the urls called --threads	number of threads, default=5